 I Was Just Fired.
 How Do I Know If It Was Wrongful Termination?

 It can be hard to know if you were wrongfully terminated because most employers will come up with some reason they claim is legitimate for firing an employee.
-If you are fired after reporting an employment issues such as unpaid wages, then it might be wrongful termination.
+If you are fired after reporting an employment issues such as equal pay violations, unpaid wages or unpaid overtime, then it might be wrongful termination.

 Employee or Independent Contractor?
 California’s New “ABC” Test Read Blog